Daytime Emmy Award for Outstanding Supporting Actress in a Drama Series: Winners and nominees

 Suzanne Rogers was the first winner, for her role as Maggie Horton on Days of Our Lives.

 Jane Elliot won in 1981, and was nominated three times, for her work on General Hospital.
 She was also nominated in 1989 for her work on Days of Our Lives.

 Jacklyn Zeman was nominated three times for her role as Bobbie Spencer on General Hospital.

 Susan Haskell won in 1994 for her role as Marty Saybrooke on One Life to Live.

 Rena Sofer won in 1995 for her role as Lois Cerullo on General Hospital.

 Michelle Stafford was nominated once, before winning in 1997, for her role as Phyllis Summers on The Young and the Restless.

 Victoria Rowell was nominated three times for her role as Drucilla Winters on The Young and the Restless.

 Tonya Lee Williams was nominated twice for her role as Olivia Barber Winters on The Young and the Restless.

 Crystal Chappell won in 2002 for her role as Olivia Spencer on Guiding Light.

 Kelly Ripa was nominated twice for her role as Hayley Vaughan on All My Children.

 Sharon Case won in 1999 for her role as Sharon Newman on The Young and the Restless, having been nominated on two other occasions.

 Maura West (left) was nominated twice for her role as Carly Tenney on As the World Turns.

 Cady McClain was nominated once for he work All My Children, before winning in 2004 for her role as Rosanna Cabot on As the World Turns.

+Heather Tom was nominated for her roles on The Young and the Restless and One Life to Live, before receiving a nomination in 2008 and winning in 2011 for her role as Katie Logan Spencer on The Bold and the Beautiful.

 Renée Elise Goldsberry was nominated twice for her role as Evangeline Williamson on One Life to Live.

 Genie Francis won in 2007 for her role as Laura Spencer on General Hospital.
 She was nominated once more, in 2012, for her role as Genevieve Atkinson on The Young and the Restless.

 Arianne Zucker was nominated twice for her role as Nicole Walker on Days of Our Lives.